LongLivedSusy/limitcode/README.md

 4. SMSPlottingCode: The limit plotting code inherited from Razor (which in turn was inherited from elsewhere).
 In that directory, run, e.g.:

 python scripts/makeSMSplots.py config/DT/T1qqqqLL_DT_exp.cfg T1qqqqLL

+BUT, more recently I made a script that automates running over several processes and saving the plots into a directory with the date of the run: (data is only used for bookkeeping here, e.g. comparing limits plots obtained from different runs on different dates)

+python runplots.py <date>